Liemaeu/Battlefront-2-Mod-Loader-for-WINE/README.md

 Dependencies:

--Python3

--tkinter
+- Python3

+- tkinter

 How to run the script:

-python3 SWBF2ModLoader.py "/path/to/Star Wars Battlefront II/GameData/addon/"
+`python3 SWBF2ModLoader.py "/path/to/Star Wars Battlefront II/GameData/addon/"`

 "/path/to/Star Wars Battlefront II/GameData/addon/" must be the path to your addon folder, e.g. "/home/max/.steam/steam/steamapps/common/Star Wars Battlefront II/GameData/addon/"

 Alternativly you can change the value of the DefaultDirectory variable in the SWBF2ModLoader.py script from None to "/path/to/Star Wars Battlefront II/GameData/addon/".
 After that you can launch the mod loader with the command: python3 SWBF2ModLoader.py.

+---

 To add more mod names edit the 2 dimensional array ModList in the SWBF2ModLoader.py script.
 The syntax is: ["name of folder", "name of mod"], e.g. ["BFX", "Battlefront Extreme"].